katakasioma/pancancerGITdata/README.md

 7. All enriched Ontologies from topGO and REVIGO for the proteins involved in cancer-specific edgetic gains and losses (Supplementary File 2.xlsx).

-8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 3a and, Supplementary Figure 2.
+8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 3a and Supplementary Figure 2.
+Additionally, randomly generated SMGs based on degree similarity with SMGs are contained in Supplementarf File 3b.

 9. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Files 4 & 5).